-The photo and video-sharing social media service Instagram is on a high roll as it just introduced a new native payments feature for select users.
-For starters, this payment feature enables the user to get the debit/credit card within the user profile, put up a security pin and that’s all to be done to start shopping on Instagram.
+Instagram is on a high roll for the photo and video-sharing social media service as it just introduced a new native payments feature for select users.
+For starters, this payment feature enables the user to get the debit/credit card within the user profile, put up a security pin, and that’s all to be done to start shopping on Instagram.
 This is a significant move for Instagram as the user convenience of not having to access separate websites for entering payment information for purchases gives it an added edge on the commerce front.

-Genady Okrain, a TechCrunch reader first let out the information about this payment feature and the news was confirmed by the spokesperson of Instagram, that native payments for booking services at salons or restaurants etc are now made live for selected partners.
+Gennady Okrain, a TechCrunch reader, first let out the information about this payment feature and the news was confirmed by the spokesperson of Instagram, that native payments for booking services at salons or restaurants, etc are now made life for selected partners.

 Facebook tried its hand at native commerce around 2013 and progressed to peer-to-peer payments gradually through Facebook Messenger.
 But native payment for shopping is still not an available option.
 Although it is unclear whether peer-to-peer payments would be included in Instagram, featuring a debit/credit card on the app is a stepping stone towards that feature.

-Instagram’s current ‘Shoppable Tags’ that makes the user go to other business websites for shopping unlike the new feature, might support the new native payments option.
+Instagram’s current ‘Shoppable Tags’ that make the user go to other business websites for shopping, unlike the new feature, might support the new native payments option.
 The ‘Shoppable tags’ started out in 2016 to let the user browse through the products in a post and buy them on the brand’s site with a tap.
-Thereafter, Instagram has partnered with storefront platforms Shopify and BigCommerce to get their clients invested, and then expanded the feature in March to other countries.
+Thereafter, Instagram partnered with storefront platforms Shopify and BigCommerce to get their clients invested and then expanded the feature in March to other countries.
 As it still stands now, the previous shopping feature partners like Parker or Kate Spade still redirect the user to their site.

-Following Instagram, Snapchat is also tapping into the commercial potential of its own native payments which started from February.
+Following Instagram, Snapchat is also tapping into the commercial potential of its own native payments, which started in February.
 Launching this native payment feature is a strategic move by Instagram to gain a foothold in its commerce.